 Just before the year 2000, I travelled with my mom to Israel.
 During a part of our trip we encountered heightened security because of a number of fanatics who thought that the end was coming with Y2K.
 The Israeli security troops told us that many crazed people were going to Megiddo—thought by some to be the sight of biblical Armageddon (Rev. 16:16) and were committing suicide there.
 Their end came, but the end (of the world) obviously never arrived.

-Now there are those who warned us to prepare for May 21, 2011 or December 21, 2012.
-I’m always ever-so-suspect when I see web sites selling t-shirts and survival kits for one or the other occasion.
+Subsequently, there were those who warned us to prepare for the end times on some other specific dates: May 21, 2011 or December 21, 2012.
+I’m always ever-so-suspect when I saw web sites selling t-shirts and survival kits for one or the other of these occasions.

 Truth be told, we should always be prepared for our own end.
 Jesus warned us over and over again in parables like the Wise and Foolish Virgins (Mt.
 25: 1-13).
 Jesus concludes His teaching there by saying, “. . . stay awake, for you know neither the day nor the hour.”

-From these and many other passages like them from Sacred Scripture, I know to be ready.
-Conversion, repentance for sin and vigilance are a major part of the Christian message, as are love, forgiveness, Resurrection and eternal life.
+From these and many other passages like them from Sacred Scripture, I know I have to be prepared and ready.
+Conversion, repentance for sin and vigilance are a major part of the Christian message, as are love, forgiveness, hope, Resurrection and eternal life.

 Our own end will come soon enough.
 Depending on our age, it could come in ten, twenty, thirty years or more.
 It could come tomorrow.
 It could come in an hour or less after reading this.

 What do we do to prepare for our own end?
 We need to live out the Gospel message in our daily lives.
-We need to cling to Jesus.
-And if we are doing this, then we can follow the advice of Blessed John Paul II which he proclaimed repeatedly during his pontificate: Be not afraid!
+We need to cling to Jesus, pray and be faithful.
+And if we are doing this, then we can follow the advice of Saint John Paul II which he proclaimed repeatedly during his pontificate: Be not afraid!

 A story is told about St. Francis of Assisi who was out hoeing his garden.
 When someone asked him what he would do if he were suddenly to learn that he would die before sunset that very day, he simply replied, "I would finish hoeing my garden."